Sagar2506/AST_Rule_Engine/README.md

 1. **Add Rules**: Input rules in the designated field and click the "Add Rule" button to create new eligibility rules.
 2. **Combine Rules**: Click the "Combine Rules" button to merge existing rules into a single rule structure.
 3. **Evaluate User Data**: Enter user data in JSON format and click "Evaluate" to see if the user meets the criteria defined by the combined rules.

+## In a typical browser environment, you cannot write directly to files such as JSON for security reasons.
+Instead, it is common to use localStorage, which simulates file storage by storing data in the browser's memory.
+However, if you actually want to store JSON files on the client side, you need to download them as files or implement a backend server for persistent storage.

  ## Result Snapshots